LoopKit/loopdocs/docs/loop-3/displays_v3.md

 * Messages are sent to the pump to modify insulin delivery if required and request current pump status
 * Pump acknowledges the loop messages

-This table shows examples of Loop Status Icons and what the icon means.
+This table shows examples of Loop Status Icons and what each icon means.

 | <div style="width:55px"></div> Icon | Meaning |
 |---|---|